hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 When the Cloud Routing Agent (eventually) receives the message, it decrypts the outer wrapper that was added by the Sender to reveal the inner "Forward" message, this time with the full "DID#key" necessary to route the message to the intended Receiver agent.
 The Cloud Routing Agent uses its (implementation specific) knowledge to map from the DID#key to the Receiver agent, possibly via intermediary agents.

-### Required: The Recipient Edge Agent Decrypts/Processes the App Layer Message
+### Required: The Receiver App Agent Decrypts/Processes the App Layer Message

-When the intended Receiver Edge Agent receives the message, it decrypts the payload and processes the message.
+When the intended Receiver App Agent receives the message, it decrypts the payload and processes the message.

 ### Exposed Data